JeffersonLab/PyPWA/README.md

  - Supports a quality factor per event
 - PySimulate
 - Easy to use Yaml based configuration
 - A configuration builder, to walk you through the initial creation of the configuration
-- Supports using all the CPUs on the machine
+- Supports using all the threads on the machine

 More Documentation
 ------------------